RED THAI COCONUT CHICKPEA CURRY

 TO SERVE:

-- Fresh cilantro, toasted coconut flakes, lime zest
+- Fresh cilantro, Thai Basil, toasted coconut flakes, lime zest and lime wedges

 DIRECTIONS:

-- Heat a sauce pan over medium-high heat and saute the ginger and garlic in a touch of coconut oil, water or broth.
+- Heat a sauce pan over medium-high heat and sauté the onion 3-4 minutes then add the ginger and garlic in a touch of coconut oil, water or broth to prevent sticking.
+Reduce heat to medium low and sauté a few more minutes.

-- Assemble bowls beginning with grains, greens and curried beans then garnish as desired.
+- Assemble bowls beginning with grains, greens and then your chickpea curry.
+Garnish as desired.

-- If you have lemongrass or those kaffir lime leaves on hand they add a more authentic Thai taste to this sauce.
+- If you have lemongrass or find kaffir lime leaves on hand they add a more authentic Thai taste to this sauce.